mqnifestkelvin/printf/README.md

-# This is an implementation of printf() function in in C language implemented solely with the use of C programming language.
+# This is an implementation of printf() function in C language, implemented solely with the use of C programming language.

 *****************************************************************************************

 ## Project Overview
 **_printf()** - This is an ALX-SE (Software Engineering) collaborative project.
-The objective of this project is to test our over understanding and its implementation into building a custom made version of the printf C fuction in the standard I/O library.
+The objective of this project is to test our overall understanding and implementation into building a custom made version of the printf C fuction in the standard I/O library
-1:
 Table of Contents
 =================
 <!--ts-->